LivePersonInc/developer-center/pages/Documents/ConversationalAI/KnowledgeBase/CmsKnowledgeBases/mapping-content-metadata.md

 When you add a CMS knowledge base, one important step in the process is to map the external CMS' article data model to LivePerson Knowledge Base.
 This is done by providing a Jolt transformation specification that can be used to "transform" the response that's returned from the API call to the CMS.

 LivePerson provides *default* Jolt transformation specifications for a few, popular CMS vendors, namely, Salesforce and Zendesk.
-If you use one of these vendors, you can use the default specification as long as you haven't customized the CMS' data schema.
+If you’ve customized your CMS’ data schema, you’ll need to adjust the default specification accordingly.
 If you use another CMS vendor, you can write the specification using the guidance and examples [here](knowledge-base-cms-knowledge-bases-writing-a-jolt-specification.html).

 ### Attributes supported when content mapping